 - A consistent, ordered frontage aligned with and facing the movement route.
-It is likely appropriate for building heights to be at the upper end of that permitted. - Sufficient overlooking and activation of active travel routes adjacent to the road. - Treatment of gateways which relate to the characteristics of each area or existing context, for example where a gateway relates to a public open space it may utilise landscape or public realm features to further enhance the gateway status.
-Where building heights are mostly consistent and at the upper end of that permitted the definition of gateways will need to be achieved through other built form aspects.
+It is likely appropriate for - Sufficient overlooking and activation of active travel routes adjacent to the road. - Treatment of gateways which relate to the characteristics of each area or existing context, for examp it may utilise landscape or public realm features to further enhance the gateway status.
+Where build that permitted the definition of gateways will need to be achieved through other built form aspects.